kvarak/dnd/docs/_Classes/ranger.md

 | 13th | *by the light of the watchful moon* |
 | 17th | *hallow* |

 ### Sealed Mind
-At 3rd level, you become vigilant against the wiles of the fey.
-You become proficient with Wisdom saving throws, nad you have advantage on saves against being charmed.
+You become vigilant against the wiles of the fey.
+You become proficient with Wisdom saving throws and you have advantage on saves against being charmed.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once whenever you take the Attack action on your turn.
+You can attack twice, instead of once whenever you take the Attack action on your turn.

 ### Rally Against Fey
-From 7th level, when an ally within 30 feet of you fails a saving throw against an enchantment spell, you can use your ***reaction*** to allow that ally to reroll the saving throw and take the higher result.
+When an ally within 30 ft of you fails a saving throw against an enchantment spell, you can use your ***reaction*** to allow that ally to reroll the saving throw and take the higher result.
 You cannot use this feature on yourself.

 ### Lift the Veil
-Starting at 11th level, your strikes cut away at the magic surrounding your prey.
+Your strikes cut away at the magic surrounding your prey.
 When you take the Attack action and damage your target, you can use your ***bonus action*** to immediately end any one spell of 3rd level or lower affecting the target.
 You must know what effect you want to end, e.g. you could choose to end whatever is making your foe invisible, not necessarily knowing the exact spell causing the effect.

 Additionally, as an ***action***, you may expend a spell slot of 2nd level or higher to gain truesight to a range of 60 ft.
 The duration requires concentration and lasts until the end of your next round (2nd level slot), 1 minute (3rd level slot), 10 minutes (4th level slot), or 1 hour (5th level slot).

 ### Master Fey Hunter
-At 15th level, your attacks and spells against fey creatures ignore any resistances they possess.
+Your attacks and spells against fey creatures ignore any resistances they possess.
 Additionally, you can now end spells of 5th level or lower when using your Lift the Veil feature.